sjbiaga/pisc/README.md

 producer/consumer but no queue, only `takers` and `offerers`.

 Composition: parallel modelled with - `parMapN`.
-Summation: non-deterministic choice modelled with - `IO.race` and `Semaphore`.
+Summation: probabilistic choice modelled with - `parMapN`.

 The source code is divided in two: the parser in `Calculus.scala` and the `Scala` source code generator in `Program.scala`.